akveo/ngx-admin/docs/contents/articles/015-sidebar/index.md

 ---

 Sidebar is used to provide convenient way of navigation in the application.
-Application support only one sidebar per angular application.
+Application supports only one sidebar per angular application.
 That means sidebar is basically a singletone object.
 Currently sidebar supports level 1 and 2 sub menus.